Skip to content Skip to search

 On the day of his inauguration, President Donald Trump signed an executive order that seeks to withhold citizenship from some children of undocumented immigrants born in the United States.
 The 14th Amendment of the Constitution, which states that “all persons born” in the United States “are citizens of the United States and of the State wherein they reside,” has long been interpreted to mean that anyone born in the country is a U.S. citizen, regardless of the status of their parents.

 The U.S. Supreme Court on June 27 limited lower courts’ abilities to issue universal injunctions, in which one court blocks a policy from taking effect nationwide.
-The decision clears the way for the ban on birthright citizenship to apply to some immigrants in the 28 states that didn’t challenge the order.
-It says that Trump’s executive order can’t go into effect sooner than July 27.
+The decision cleared the way for the ban on birthright citizenship to apply to some immigrants in the 28 states that didn’t challenge the order starting on July 27.

 • January 20, 2025: Trump signs executive order ending birthright citizenship